Calculatorbudy One Rep Max Calculator Logo

 Zone 1: Explosive Power (85% - 100% 1RM)

 This zone is primarily for increasing neuromuscular efficiency.
-You aren't necessarily building big muscles here; you are teaching your brain to recruit motor units faster.
-This is the domain of powerlifters and Olympic weightlifters.
-Training here requires high focus and long rest periods.
+You are teaching your brain to recruit motor units faster.
+This requires high focus and long rest periods (3-5 minutes).

 Zone 2: Absolute Strength (80% - 90% 1RM)

-This is the "sweet spot" for getting stronger.
-You are lifting heavy enough to stimulate mechanical tension (the primary driver of growth and strength) but performing enough volume to practice the skill of the lift.
-Most strength programs live in this zone.
+This is the sweet spot for getting stronger.
+You are lifting heavy enough to stimulate mechanical tension but performing enough volume to practice the skill of the lift.

 Zone 3: Hypertrophy / Muscle Growth (65% - 80% 1RM)

 If your goal is aesthetics and muscle size, this is where you should spend most of your time.
-This intensity allows for enough volume to cause metabolic stress and muscle damage, which signals the body to repair and grow muscle fibers.
-It is less taxing on the joints than Zone 1 or 2.
+This intensity allows for enough volume to cause metabolic stress and muscle damage, signaling the body to repair and grow.

 Zone 4: Muscular Endurance (< 60% 1RM)

-Training in this zone improves the muscle's ability to tolerate acid accumulation (the "burn").
-It is vital for sports performance (like wrestling, rowing, or CrossFit) but less effective for building raw peak strength.
+Training in this zone improves the muscle's ability to tolerate acid accumulation.
+It is vital for sports performance but less effective for building raw peak strength.

 Step-by-Step Guide to Testing Your Estimated 1RM

-To get the most accurate number from this calculator, you need to perform a "test set."
-Do not just guess!
+To get the most accurate number from this calculator, you need to perform a clean test set.
 Follow this protocol to ensure accuracy and safety.

 Preparation Phase

 Before your test set, you must prime your nervous system without fatiguing your muscles.
-Let's assume you think you can bench press 200 lbs for 5 reps.
+Let's assume your target weight is 200 lbs.

 • Set 1: Empty Bar x 20 reps.